tsega7659/ID-card-Replacement-system/README.md

 - Development team: Java developers, UI/UX designers, database administrators
 - Hardware: Servers for hosting the application
 - Software: JavaFX, Undertow, MySQL
-- Budget for development, testing, and deployment
-- Stakeholder engagement and training resources

 ## Installation
 Provide step-by-step installation instructions.

-## Usage
-Explain how to use your project, including interfaces for students, the finance department, and the ID replacement department.

 ## Credits
 Acknowledgements for individuals or projects that contributed to the project.